sm0bin/sm0bin/README.md

 # **Hi there 👋**

-I am **Shehjad Mobin**, a **_Full Stack Web Developer_** specialized in **_MERN Stack technologies_**.
+I am **Shehjad Mobin**, a **_Full Stack Web Developer_** specialized in **_MERN Stack_** technologies.
 Dedicated to crafting responsive, visually appealing, and impactful web applications.
 Passionate about building efficient and scalable solutions that tackle real-world problems.
 Always ready for a challenge and eager to embrace new technologies.

 <br/>